frc1418/guidelines/programming.md

 * All code (and pull request discussion, etc.) must be PG.
 All code is eventually public and looked at by many other teams.
 Showing off a repository full of cuss words is bad PR and should be avoided.
 * All competition repositories should be named [year]-[purpose].
 For example, "2016-robot" for the 2016 robot code, or "2015-UI" for the 2015 User Interface.
     * Non-competitive repositories don't need to follow this standard.
 For example, if you create a tool that isn't bound to any one competition, you can name it anything you see fit, like [pybasictraining](https://github.com/frc1418/pybasictraining), [Victiscout](https://github.com/frc1418/Victiscout), or [RobotRecorder](https://github.com/frc1418/RobotRecorder).
 * Use detailed comments in all code, written in proper English.
 Anyone on the team with even mediocre knowledge of the language the code is written in should be able to read your comments and have a good understanding of what the code does and why.
+A good rule of thumb is *what*, *how*, and *why*.
+Comment *what* the class is used for, *how* a method accomplishes it's goal, and *why* you do specific lines of code.
+There is no need to explain simple code such as `x + = 1 #Increment x`.
+These comments actually distract from the code and make it harder to read
     * Furthermore, write detailed TODOs wherever you think of something that could be improved (if you aren't able to improve it at the moment.)
 For example, in JavaScript:

             // TODO: Make button move better